fkyprianou/deved-platform/content/blog/en/meetup-announced-vonage-x-temporal-in-london.md

 [Temporal](https://temporal.io/) is a microservice orchestration platform which enables developers to build scalable applications without sacrificing productivity or reliability.
 Temporal server executes units of application logic, Workflows, in a resilient manner that automatically handles intermittent failures, and retries failed operations.

 P﻿laces are limited, [so sign up here](https://vonage.dev/3YAWi1c), and we'll see you there!

+If you want to stay up to date on similar events coming to your neighbourhood, be sure to check out eh